 The resort has a Welcome Party on Friday evening, with margaritas and appetizers.
 Be sure to attend, and meet your neighbors.
 If you're lucky, the party will be held in the huge penthouse villa.
 Often, after the "official" party ends, people will flow downhill to another villa to continue the party!

 The resort itself doesn't have a restaurant, but there is a "floating chef".
 The charge is about $20.00 per meal (not per person), plus the cost of the groceries.
 She does the shopping for the meal, cooking, serving and cleaning up.
 She leaves you the leftover food, which is usually enough for another meal.
 It's a great deal, and we recommend it.

 But we have some exciting news.
-The resort is now closed for the year 2013, while it is being completely refurbished & renovated.
+The resort is currently closed while it is being completely refurbished & renovated.
 Then it will be sold as a timeshare resort again, but this time for perpetuity!
 To learn all the details about how you can own a piece of paradise, visit the new Ocho Cascadas Refurbishment/Renovation/Re-Sale section of our website.

 submit this form.
 Be sure to provide your phone number and email address, so that a representative of the resort can contact you with detailed information on pricing and availability.